Shapuleto/unbranded-creative/wp-content/plugins/ajax-load-more/README.txt

 Build complex custom WordPress queries using the Ajax Load More shortcode builder then add the generated shortcode to your page via the content editor or directly into your template files.

-Ajax Load More is fully compatible with popular ecommerce plugins such as WooCommerce and Easy Digital Downloads.
+Ajax Load More is fully compatible with popular eCommerce plugins such as WooCommerce and Easy Digital Downloads.

 **[Get More Information](https://connekthq.com/plugins/ajax-load-more/)**